mr-bt/manager.README/README.md

 As a Software Engineering Manager, my job is to:

+* Foster and nurture a strong and healthy Software Engineering culture founded on great people, operational excellence and Customer centricity
 * Help ${company_X} processes & technology so that we can have a scalable organisation by:
-  * Attract and retain world-class talent (that’s you)
+  * Attract and retain world-class talent (that’s you).
-  * Coach teams and enable them to grow
+  * Coach & Mentor teams and individuals.
-  * Mentor ICs & managers
-  * Reduce managerial overhead and streamline processes
+  * Reduce managerial overhead, establish processes and streamline existing processes.
 * We have a “default to yes” mindset while providing clear tradeoff to relevant stakeholders.
 We can do anything Product wants!
-* Get everybody to focus on Product delivery through strong Software Engineering culture and best practices
+* Get everybody to focus on the Customer.
-* Make tie-breaking decisions
+* Make tie-breaking decisions.
-* Put in place checks & balances
+* Put in place checks & balances.
-* Help to develop ${company_X} Engineering brand
+* Help to develop ${company_X} Engineering brand.
-* Set context so that you can connect the dots on what ${company_X} needs, understand what’s your priority & focus and what you need to be successful
+* Set context so that you can connect the dots on what ${company_X} needs, understand what’s your priority & focus and what you need to be successful.
-* Help you to build effective relationships with others in the company so you can be as self-sufficient as possible
+* Help you to build effective relationships with others in the company so you can be as self-sufficient as possible.
-* Provide technical advice when required
+* Provide technical advice when required.

 ## How do I manage